arlo397/GuardianAI/README.md

 - `requirements_api.txt`: Text file listing all of the external Python library requirements used by the API service.
 - `requirements_worker.txt`: Text file listing all of the external Python library requirements used by the Worker service.
 These are separate to minimize container size.
 - `kubernetes/`: Directory for the Kubernetes configuration files.
+  - `test/app-test-deployment-flask.yml`: Deployment configuration for managing a test instance of our Flask application
+  - `test/app-test-deployment-redis.yml`: Deployment configuration for managing a test instance of Redis in our environment.
+  - `test/app-test-deployment-worker.yml`: Deployment configuration for managing a test instance of our background worker in the environment
+  - `test/app-test-ingress-flask.yml`: Configuration defines a Kubernetes Ingress resource that manages access to the Flask application within the test environment.
+The Ingress is set up with Nginx as the ingress class and allows access through the specified hostname username-flask.coe332.tacc.cloud without SSL redirection.
+It details a routing rule where all traffic to the root path (/) is directed to the flask-api-nodeport-service-test service on port 5173.
+This setup facilitates easy access to the Flask application for external users during development and testing, without the need for complex networking configurations.
+  - `test/app-test-pvc-redis.yml`: Configuration sets up a Kubernetes deployment for a Redis instance in the test environment, integrating a Persistent Volume Claim (PVC) for data persistence.
+Notably, it configures a volume named redis--data, mounted at /data, which utilizes the PVC redis--data to persist data.
+This arrangement guarantees data retention across container restarts, making it ideal for testing scenarios that require data persistence.
+  - `test/app-test-service-flask.yml`: Service that exposes the Flask API in the test environment through a ClusterIP service.
+  - `test/app-test-service-nodeport-flask.yml`: Service that exposes the Flask API in the test environment through a ClusterIP service.
+  - `test/app-test-service-redis.yml`: Service that exposes the Redis instance in the test environment using a ClusterIP service type.
+  - `src/`: Contains k8s yaml production files that serve the same purpose as what's listed in the `test/` directory.
 - `redis-data/`: Directory for Redis container to presist data to file system across container executions.
 - `test/test_api.py`: Exhaustively tests functionality in `src/api.py`
 - `test/test_services.py`: Exhaustively tests functionality in `src/services.py`